Japan·6 - 14 September 2025

 Millennium Mitsui Garden Hotel

-Millennium Mitsui Garden Hotel, Tokyo, is a trendy, minimalist-inspired accommodation nestled in Ginza, a vibrant neighborhood best known as one of Japan's foremost shopping and entertainment districts.
+The Millennium Mitsui Garden Hotel, Tokyo, is a trendy, minimalist-inspired accommodation located in Ginza, a vibrant neighborhood renowned as one of Japan's premier shopping and entertainment districts.

 Matsumoto Jujo Hotel